SeanKilleen/seankilleen.github.io/_posts/2015-02-27-how-to-leave-a-company-well.markdown

 * **Give more than two weeks' notice**: Whenever possible, as a sign of respect, I like to offer longer than two weeks notice when leaving a company.
 Your new employer's needs come first of course, but providing more time for the transition helps you leave on solid footing as a professional.

 ## The Transition
+The heart of the matter.

 ### The Initial Conversation is IMPORTANT.
 This can determine the entire tone of your leaving.

 * **Keep it positive**.
 Folks are often eager to let someone know why they're leaving a company, but this comes cross entirely wrong.
 You'll be prone to offering less constructive criticism, it creates a possibility for the conversation to devolve in an argument, and it can make you seem petty and/or vindictive.
- * If pressed for a reason for your departure, keep things general and positive.
-If someone appears to be genuinely interested, and there's nothing that could change your mind on leaving, offer to set up a meeting after you're gone to talk about it.
+* **If pressed for a reason for your departure, keep things general and positive.** If someone appears to be genuinely interested, and there's nothing that could change your mind on leaving, offer to set up a meeting after you're gone to talk about it.
 This allows them to follow through if they're serious about improvement and saves everyone time and frustration if they're not.
 * **Figure out when it's okay to tell others, and who should be told.** I suggest offering suggestions but letting the manager know you'll respect whatever order/timing they choose.
 * **Ensure they know you're dedicated to a smooth transition**.
 Go out of your way to make it clear that even if it requires extra effort, you won't leave them hanging.